| Connections with the younger generation were

 award-winning International CyberFair for Schools saw 33 schools,

+149 teams and 856 students using the Internet to create projects.
 Schools were also on the program with more than 50 principals from

 the Sheng Kung Hui Primary Schools Council and 23 principals, consultants